valeorozco/cricket_flour/README.md

 To check the whole report with figures go to [Study Report](Study%20report.pdf)

-Knowing that the most likely target for the product are consumers that are health conscious and who care about sustainability, aside from other characteristics like diet and age.
+Knowing that the most likely target for the product are consumers that are health conscious and who care about sustainability, -aside from other characteristics like diet and age-.
 We had the objective of identifying which framing will increase cricket flour buying intention, when narrowing down the sample to some of the identified characteristics.

 ## Literature review: what have others found?
 A.	Sustainability and willingness to consume insects normally go hand in hand.